crossbario/txaio-etcd/README.rst

 `etcd3 <https://coreos.com/etcd/docs/latest/>`_ is a powerful building block in networked and distributed applications, which `Twisted <http://twistedmatrix.com/>`_ is an advanced substrate to implement in turn.

-Hence the need for a fully asynchronous etcd3 Twisted client with broad feature support: **txaioetcd**.
+Hence the desire for a fully asynchronous etcd3 Twisted client with broad feature support: **txaioetcd**.

-Currently supported features:
+txaioetcd currently supports these etcd3 basic

-- set and get values by bkey
+- set and get values by key
 - arbitrary byte strings for keys and values
 - get values by range or prefix
 - delete value (by single key, range and prefix)

+and advanced features

 - watch key sets with asynchronous callback
 - create, refresh and delete leases
 - submit transactions

+txaioetcd also provides abstractions on top of the etcd3 transaction primitive:

+- global locks and sequences
+- transactional, multi-consumer-producer queues

 Requirements